 - In March 2017, the Dian Fossey Map Room was opened at Virunga Lodge.
 It pays tribute to the unique contribution of Dian Fossey and other conservationists

-to run and manage the lodges; Volcanoes Safaris employs over a hundred staff in Rwanda and Uganda.
+- Local people have been trained and empowered to run and manage the lodges; Volcanoes Safaris employs over a hundred staff in Rwanda and Uganda.
 Empowering local staff at all levels of management is a key aspect of Volcanoes’ philosophy and is exceptional among leading lodge companies.
 Staff from the region – Rwanda, Uganda, DRC, and Burundi benefit from Volcanoes’ extensive training programmes and manage guest experiences from beginning to end.
 50% staff are female and two of the lodge managers are women.